Zenike/dota2-invoker-game/readme.md

 - launch the skill on the blue target (mouseleft)

 - One mistake (when you click the target) break your combo and take one of your 5 lifes away

-## Skills combos

-- when a skill combo (blue) appears, do the differents skills in order (left to right).
-- The combo doesn't give you points but a temporary score multiplicator.
+- be carefull that you can't reinvoke a spell already in your set.
+If you do, you will lose a life.
+Instead, use them directly with key 4 or key 5 without reinvoking